Taoshif1/DataStructure/README.md

 # DataStructure
-This repo will track my DS learnings.
+This repo is about pointers & memory in C language.
+Status- WIP (Work in progress)